 28. Contents of redevelopment scheme

-A redevelopment scheme may make any provision that the Authority considers will promote the orderly and proper planning, development and management of the redevelopment area including any provision that may be made by a town planning scheme under the Town Planning Act.
+A redevelopment scheme may make any provision that the Authority considers will promote the orderly and proper planning, development and management of the redevelopment area including any provision that may be made by a local planning scheme under the Planning and Development Act 2005.

+[Section 28 amended by No. 38 of 2005 s.
+15.]

 29. Proposed redevelopment scheme

 (1) The Authority shall as soon as is practicable after the commencement of this Act submit a proposed redevelopment scheme to the Minister.